Application deadline: Thu, 08.02.2024

 Please make all organizational preparations (flight reservations, visa, etc.) in time to participate.
-You will be informed by e-mail approximately at the end of March 2023, if you will be invited to this optional on-site audition.
+You will be informed by e-mail approximately mid-March 2024 if you will be invited to this optional on-site audition.

 Prerequisite for admission to the Master’s degree course is a successfully completed Bachelor’s degree in the same field of study or an equivalent qualification as well as successfully passing the entrance examination and there being a place available on the course.

 The Director of Studies can link admission to the Master’s degree course to the condition that specific courses beyond the syllabus of the Master’s degree must be completed or that written essays must be submitted.
 The student can be set a deadline to fulfil these conditions.
 If no deadline is set, these conditions must be fulfilled before the end of the course.

 This course is offered in three central artistic subjects: instrumental accompaniment, vocal accompaniment for song and oratorio and vocal accompaniment for opera.
 The course trains pianists who go on to provide the accompaniment for instrumental concerts, become the professional partner of lied singers or are used in operas.